SPC Accessibility Services provides accommodations that ensure equal access for all students

 - Academic adjustments such as early registration and exam accommodations

 - Aids and services including adaptive technologies, note-takers and interpreters

 - If you need help completing the online college application or have questions about applying to or attending SPC, please contact an Accessibility Services coordinator.

-- If you need assistance with Sign Language interpreting, complete this request for a Sign Language Interpreter.
+- If you need assistance with Sign Language Interpreting or Captioning, complete this request for a Sign Language Interpreter.

 - If you use a service animal, please visit our Service Animals FAQ.